• Post Reply Bookmark Topic Watch Topic

 • Report post to moderator

 One of my recent succesful repairs was this Kirby Classic III.
 My grandpa bought it back in the 70s or so.
 It had always served him well.
 I pulled it out of storage some time ago.
-When I tried it' it didn't work.
+When I tried it, it didn't work.
 Power comes through a two prong extension cord.
 So I tested that with a drill.
 The drill didn't spin.
 I poked some multimeter leads in the end, and only 20 volts were making it to the plug.
 I didn't have a two-prong extension cord handy, but Ebay had an exact match.
 So I ordered it and when it arrived the vacuum started right up!

 I'm hoping it will run for another 20 years.
 We polished some of the aluminum with some old green paste that came with a Dremel kit.
 It shined up pretty nicely.
-And it wacuums really well
+And it Vacuums really well

 While I was waiting for the extension cord, I saw a modern, working Kirby at Goodwill.
 They are still designed roughly the same way.